Theory of momentum-resolved phonon spectroscopy in the electron microscope: Application to cubic and hexagonal Boron Nitride

 where $Z^{*}_{i}$ is the Mulliken charge computed for atom $i$.
 Details of the effect of this approximation on the simulated EEL spectra are given in~\cite{supp}.

 The quantity that has been calculated for comparison with experiment is \begin{widetext}

 \end{widetext} where the phonon eigenvectors and frequencies, Debye-Waller factors and Mulliken charges are computed using DFT, and atomic-form factors are taken from the literature. $\mathcal{J}$ can be thought of as a relative intensity and it tells us which of the different modes contribute towards the spectrum and by how much compared to the other modes.
 The calculated EEL spectrum is constructed by combining Gaussians centred on each of the phonon energies, scaled by $\mathcal{J}$.
-For modes which have an eigenvector orthogonal to $q$, the spectra intensity will be equal to zero and they will not contribute to the spectrum.
-Simulated spectra for cBN are included in Figure~\ref{spec}a and a further comparison between spectra in the $\Gamma{}~-$~K direction is included in~\cite{supp}.
-For the comparison with experiment, the simulated loss function has been scaled to match the maximum in the experimental data.
+The FWHM for the Gaussians was $20 meV$, similar to the experimental resolution.
+For modes which have an eigenvector orthogonal to $q$, $\mathcal{J}$ will be zero and they will not contribute to the spectrum.

+Simulated spectra for cBN are included in Fig.~\ref{spec}a and a further comparison between spectra in the $\Gamma{}~-$~K direction is included in~\cite{supp}.
+For comparison with experiment, the simulated loss function has been scaled to match the maximum in the experimental data.
 As the $q=0$ term is not well defined, a spectrum has been simulated for $q=0.01$ for comparison with the experimental data.
-The spectrum seen at $q=0$ in the experimental data will have a dipole term, which has not been included here, as well as contributions from small values of momentum transfer as a result of the experimental geometry .
-The $q^{-2}$ dependence of the cross-section means that it is relatively large for very small, but finite, values of $q$ and that it decreases by approximately six orders of magnitude across the Brillouin zone.
-Figure~\ref{spectra1} shows the corresponding part of the phonon dispersion with the colour of the modes corresponding to how much the modes contribute to the spectrum.
+The $q=0$ experimental spectrum will have a dipole term, which has not been included here, as well as contributions from small values of momentum transfer as a result of the experimental geometry .
+Fig.~\ref{spectra1} shows the corresponding part of the phonon dispersion with the colour of the modes corresponding to how much the modes contribute to the spectrum.
 Due to the large variation in intensity across the Brillouin zone, it has been plotted on a $log_{10}$ scale.
-As can be seen from the figure, only two of the six possible phonon modes predicted by DFT for cBN contribute to the spectra, one of these is an optical branch and the other an acoustic branch.
+As can be seen from the figure, only two of the six phonon modes predicted by DFT for cBN contribute to the spectra, one of these is an optical branch and the other an acoustic branch.
 For the other modes, the atomic motion is perpendicular to $\mathbf{q}$.
+Fig.~\ref{cBN_particles} shows the different relative contributions of the two bands for the different scattering particles (electrons, X-Rays and neutrons).
+The variation in intensity is much greater in the case of fast electron scattering.
 Four modes contribute in the $\Gamma{}~-$~K direction~\cite{supp}.
 In that case, a lower energy mode dominates at higher values of $q$ and the spectrum appears to shift as $|\mathbf{q}|$ increases.